 BILL ROBERTSON - WCHA PRESIDENT AND MEN'S LEAGUE COMMISSIONER

-Longtime sports executive Bill Robertson, who was named Western Collegiate Hockey Association (WCHA) President and Men’s League Commissioner on April 8, 2014, enters his fifth season at the helm of college hockey’s most historic, tradition-rich and successful conference.
+Longtime sports executive Bill Robertson, who was named Western Collegiate Hockey Association (WCHA) President and Men's League Commissioner on April 8, 2014, begins his sixth season at the helm of collegiate hockey's most historic, tradition-rich and successful conference in 2019-20.

 Under Robertson's stewardship, the Men's League has executed a fan-friendly overhaul of its digital platforms – including an unprecedented partnership with FloSports to provide extensive live streaming coverage of the WCHA and college hockey on FloHockey.tv over the next four years.